 The WUR AP schedules one WUR frame transmission on each of 20 MHz subchannels of the WUR primary 80 MHz channel, except when the subchannel was not idle or the WUR AP does not have a pending WUR frame intended for WUR non-AP STAs listening on that subchannel.

+In any of the above actions, if the WUR AP transmits any WUR frame on a channel that is not the WUR primary channel, then the WUR AP shall transmit a WUR frame, which can be any WUR frame, on the WUR primary channel.